tanersekmen/web_scraping_project/README.md

-You can reach what I did about web scraping.
+You can reach what I did before about web scraping.

 I will improve myself at that field.